 It does have its downfalls, though, and can be countered by a quick shot to the eye.
 But when used properly, it has devastating effects.

 Unlike any other flash in VALORANT, Leer doesn’t affect you or your teammates.
-This means you can be clever with the ability, throw it out into the open, and go full force.
-It can be used defensively or on the attack.
+This means you can be clever with the ability, like throwing it out into the open then peeking.
+It can be used defensively, but it's generally used on the offense.

 Almost all of Reyna’s abilities require kills.
 If she doesn’t frag, she simply can’t use them.
 But that’s not the case with Leer.
 It’s affordable and can (and should) be used every single round.
 Reyna is a self-sufficient agent and can easily solo a bombsite.
 Leer can be used to peek an angle, prevent a push, or reposition.

 Stand behind a wall, throw out Leer, and quickly peek.
 If your enemies are in the vicinity and Leer is in their line of sight, they’ll be blinded for a few seconds.
 This gives you the opportunity to find a quick and easy kill.

 If you want to make the most of Leer, though, it should also be used in conjunction with your teammates.
 If you’re on the same page and your teammates are willing to listen to you, Leer works wonders.
 Use Leer on a bombsite and your teammates will almost certainly capture it.

 Devour is Reyna’s go-to ability after scoring a kill.
 It consumes an orb, restores your health, and gives you some extra armor.

 Reyna needs kills to thrive and Devour is what keeps her alive.
 She’s all about getting kill after kill and living to tell the tale.
 Most agents have to play slow and sit back after engaging in a gunfight, but Reyna is the opposite.
 Once she has the momentum, she keeps on going.